Propagation of smallness and control for heat equations: Introduction

 \subsection{Acknowledgements}

 N.B. is supported by Institut Universitaire de France and ANR grant ISDEEC, ANR-16-CE40-0013.
 Part of this work was done while N.B. was in residence during the fall 2019 at the Mathematical Science Research Institute (MSRI) with support by the NSF grant DMS-1440140.
-I. M. was partially supported by the European Research Council (ERC) MAFRAN grant under the European's Union Horizon 2020 research and innovation programme (grant agreement No 726386) while he was a research associate in PDEs at DPMMS, University of Cambridge.
+I. M. was partially supported by the European Research Council (ERC) MAFRAN grant under the European's Union Horizon 2020 research and innovation programme (grant agreement No 726386) while he was a research associate in PDEs at DPMMS, University of Cambridge,~U.K. We would like to thank a referee for pointing to us a mistake in the previous proof of the construction of the double manifold (Section~\ref{sec.3}).